vimc/orderly-web/README.md

    `./dev/run-dependencies.sh`
 5. Run the reporting API with `./gradlew :run`

-### Tasks
+### Generate test data.
-* Generate test data.
-To generate a test Orderly directory to develop against, run the `:app:generateTestData` gradle task (either from within your IDE or on the command line from within the project root directory with `./gradlew :app:generateTestData`)
+This is done automatically by `run-dependencies.sh` above.
+To generate a test Orderly directory to develop against, run the `:app:generateTestData` gradle task (either from within your IDE or on the command line from within the project root directory with `./gradlew:app:generateTestData`).

 The above task will generate two Orderly directorys; one at `./src/app/demo` and one at `./src/app/git`.
 The latter contains an Orderly directory which is also a git repo, the former contains several different types of report.
 These are used for integration tests and for running locally.

-* Run the Orderly server (responsible for running reports) using the `:app:startOrderlyServer` task.
-* To run, use `:app:run`, having first set up a the test data using `:app:generateTestData` and started the orderly server using `:app:startOrderlyServer` ,
-* To run the tests, use `./gradlew test`, making sure that the app is not currently running and you have already generated the test data and started the Orderly server.
-* Stop the Orderly server using `:app:stopOrderlyServer`.
+### Run tests
+To run the tests, use `./gradlew test` having first run `run-dependencies.sh`

 ## Docker build
 The Teamcity build